wkoszek/me/source/blog/2015-07-22-why-the-go-wont-be-successful.md

 layout:	layout_book
 ads:
 -
+spellcheck-allow:
+- "untrusted"
+- "toolchain"
+- "CSH"
+- "js"
+- "repaste"
+- "npm"
+- "GOPATH"
 ---

 The other day I stumbled upon a [Google Drive command line client](https://www.google.com/url?q=https%3A%2F%2Fgithub.com%2Fprasmussen%2Fgdrive&sa=D&sntz=1&usg=AFQjCNGAiYDSR3UBgK6bT9wAoUSUPQrd-A).
 It’s a software project written in the Go language.
 It lets you access Google Drive from the command line.
 I felt it was a great project, and I wanted to give it a shot, so I started reading.
-Unfortunately, the program is distributed in binary form, and given several problems that Github has had over the past 2 years or so, I’d rather not run binaries from Github on my machine.
+Unfortunately, the program is distributed in binary form, and given several problems that GitHub has had over the past 2 years or so, I’d rather not run binaries from GitHub on my machine.
 Makes sense, right?

-Open source security paradox: Binary files on [Github.com](https://www.google.com/url?q=https%3A%2F%2Fgithub.com%2F&sa=D&sntz=1&usg=AFQjCNHReqsuKT6C86HcgL4TbSevF24rxQ) are no more or less secure than fetching 10–15 different open source libraries, also from Github.com, coming from authors whom you’ve never heard about nor whose identities you have had a chance to verify.
+Open source security paradox: Binary files on [GitHub.com](https://www.google.com/url?q=https%3A%2F%2Fgithub.com%2F&sa=D&sntz=1&usg=AFQjCNHReqsuKT6C86HcgL4TbSevF24rxQ) are no more or less secure than fetching 10–15 different open source libraries, also from GitHub.com, coming from authors whom you’ve never heard about nor whose identities you have had a chance to verify.
 Then you have to run it in a compiler delivered to you by [Homebrew](http://www.google.com/url?q=http%3A%2F%2Fbrew.sh%2F&sa=D&sntz=1&usg=AFQjCNHrrshO8z0224JXLROZjA2WKmARsg), which you too know little to nothing about.
 And then somehow, upon using this completely untrusted and unprotected toolchain, you end up feeling a sense of accomplishment about doing something the secure way.

 I’m exactly the same.
 So instead of fetching a file and running it, I cloned the repository: